skitzoid/Box2D-MT/README.md

 ## Time of Impact (TOI) Changes

 Since TOI is still processed on a single thread, it's important that it doesn't do more work than necessary.

-I found two ways to address that.
+SolveTOI was accounting for 66% of the step time on the multithread demo, but these changes brought that down to 3%.

 ### Finer-grained Continuous Collision Detection (CCD) Control